This post may contain affiliate links. Please read our disclosure policy.

 Enter your email for this recipe and weekly cooking inspiration!

 It’s not just the allure of rich flavors in this dish, but its sheer simplicity.
 With just a handful of ingredients, the shrimp is seasoned and seared to perfection, then brightened by a burst of citrus from the lime wedges and a fresh touch of parsley or cilantro.
 With its blend of ease and flavor, it’s a dish worthy of your regular rotation.
+The key is a hot skillet, just shy of smoking, so the spices char and the shrimp stay juicy.

-Ingredients You Need to Make Blackened Shrimp
+Ingredients for Blackened Shrimp

 Blackened Shrimp Ingredients on a granite surface.